seanbutler/3DWebTechCourse/_worksheets/05-CollisionDetection.markdown

 ~~~

-you avatar isnt interested in testing collision against one obstacle, but all the obstacles, so we call IsCollidedWith() from within a loop...
+you avatar isnt interested in testing collision against one obstacle, but all the obstacles, so we call IsCollidedWith() from within a loop.

 ~~~ javascript